Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

-is when you have hard, dry bowel movements, or you go longer than usual between bowel movements.
+means you have hard, dry bowel movements, or you go longer than usual between bowel movements.
 Constipation may be caused by a lack of water or high-fiber foods.
-Medicines used to treat pain or depression, or a lack of physical activity may also cause constipation.
+Certain medicines, or a lack of fiber or physical activity may also cause constipation.

 Common symptoms include the following: